The first step towards adopting one of our dogs is to fill in our online application form.

 Whilst in the care of KGR all dogs must be muzzled in public – this is a requirement of our Public Liability Insurers and nothing to do with the temperament of the dog, but it is the reason why you will see our hounds looking for homes wearing muzzles at events.

 Once adopted, we strongly advise you to use a muzzle until you are confident that your dog is not going to harm other dogs, whether this is on or off a lead.
 You have a duty of care to your new dog and part of this means you should not put him in a position where he can hurt another animal.
 Never make assumptions, or feel sorry for him – his safety and the safety of other dogs comes first.
 Please remember your new dog may not have encountered other breeds before so will need patience and understanding until he learns how to behave appropriately.
 The vast majority of greyhounds do not have to wear a muzzle once they have settled into a home life – but please do not take risks until you know your dog is safe with other dogs.
-You can purchase a muzzle from KGR at the time of adoption or from our online shop on this website.
+You will be supplied with a muzzle at the time of adoption and you can also buy them from our online shop on this website.

 It is quite normal to have a homecheck from a rescue organisation before you can adopt the dog.
 There are 3 main reasons for the homecheck.

-The first is to make sure that the dog you are are adopting if they right dog for your family and lifestyle and that everyone in the family is happy with the decision to adopt.
+The first is to make sure that the dog you are are adopting is the right dog for your family and lifestyle and that everyone in the family is happy with the decision to adopt.
 In most cases, this will have been discussed before you visit the dogs and you will, for example, have been matched up with dogs that are cat friendly if you have cats, from a foster home if you have young children or are good being left, if you work.
-We also take into account how often and for how long the new dog will be walked, as lurchers need a lot of excercise and most greyhound are more relaxed and lazy.
+We also take into account how often and for how long the new dog will be walked, as lurchers need a lot of exercise and most greyhounds are more relaxed and lazy.

 The second reason is to ensure that your garden is sufficiently secure for the dog you are adopting.
 If it is not, we will make recommendations.